Class field towers and minimal models: Proofs

 (ii) Since $U\subset S$ is an open set, it is Zariski dense in $S$.
 The set $U$ is a 4-dimensional manifold with a boundary corresponding to the poles of the rational map $S\dashrightarrow S'$.
 Let $n$ be the total number of the boundary components of $U$.
 Consider a compact smooth 4-dimensional manifold

 coming from the connected sum of $U$ with the $n$ copies of the 4-dimensional sphere $S^4$ equipped with the standard smooth structure.

-(iii) Notice that $S_0$ can be endowed with a complex structure and by the Chow's theorem, the $S_0$ is an algebraic surface.
+(iii) Notice that $S_0$ can be endowed with a complex structure and can be identified with an algebraic surface.
 It is not hard to see, that there exists a regular map $S_0\to S$ and the corresponding field extension $k_0\subseteq k$ given by the commutative diagram in Figure 1.
 Since $k_0$ and $k$ are totally real number fields, the $k_0\subseteq k$ is a Galois extension.
 In particular, the Galois group $Gal~(k|k_0)$ is correctly defined.

 (iv) Recall that the Zariski closure of $U$ coincides with the surface $S$.
 Since $S_0$ contains $U$, the Zariski closure of $S_0$ will coincide with $S$ as well.
 Using the diagram in Figure 1, we conclude that the Galois extension $k_0\subseteq k$ depends only on the arithmetic of the ground field $k_0$.
 This means that the Galois group $Gal~(k|k_0)$ must be an invariant of the field $k_0$.
 The only extension with such a property is the Hilbert class field $\mathscr{H}(k_0)$, i.e. $Gal~(k|k_0)\cong Cl~(k_0)$, where $Cl~(k_0)$ is the ideal class group of $k_0$.
 Thus $k\cong \mathscr{H}(k_0)$.